mangroveorg/georegistry/docs/installation.rst

 ::
     sudo pip install PIL

-...or you could install it via a Linux distrobution package such as Ubuntu 10.10
+...or you could install it via a Linux distribution package such as Ubuntu 10.10
 ::
     sudo apt-get install python-imaging